 Following a preliminary triage to eliminate submissions unsuitable for the Journal of Textiles and Fibrous Materials, all papers are sent out for review.
 To help the Editor in his preliminary evaluation, please indicate why you think the paper suitable for publication.

-The journal’s policy is to have manuscripts reviewed by two expert reviewers. the Journal of Textiles and Fibrous Materials utilizes a single-blind peer review process in which the reviewer’s name and information is withheld from the author.
+The journal’s policy is to have manuscripts reviewed by two expert reviewers. the Journal of Textiles and Fibrous Materials operates a rigorous double-blind reviewing policy in which the reviewer’s name is withheld from the author and, the author’s name from the reviewer.
 All manuscripts are reviewed as rapidly as possible, while maintaining rigor.
 Reviewers make comments to the author and recommendations to the responsible Associate Editor, who then make their recommendations before a final decision is made by the Editor-in-Chief.

 As part of the submission process you will be asked to provide the names of up to 4 peers who could be called upon to review your manuscript.
 Recommended reviewers should be experts in their fields and should be able to provide an objective assessment of the manuscript.
 Please be aware of any conflicts of interest when recommending reviewers.
 Examples of conflicts of interest include (but are not limited to) the below: